brandonrobertz/SparseLSH/README.md

     distance_func = "euclidean":
         (optional) Distance function to use to rank the candidates.
 By default euclidean distance function will be used.

+Returns a list of tuples, each of which has the original input point (which will be a tuple of csr-matrix, extra_data or just the csr-matrix if no extra data was supplied) and a similarity score.